PNg-HA/Elastic-Stack/README.md

 	$apt-get install nano

-  4. `Ctrl–D` to quit the container and get access to it again with user elasticsearch:
+  4. `Ctrl–D` to quit the container and get access to it again with user `elasticsearch`:

 	docker exec -it <esearch container id> /bin/bash